ArenKDesai/Aren-s-Notes/Data Ethics & Policy/Public Trust, Institutional Legitimacy, and the Use of Algorithms in Criminal Justice - Duncan Purves & Jeremy Davis.md

 ## Opacity and Trustworthiness

-This opacity in the the algorithms
+This opacity in the the algorithms can lead to public distrust in the policing system, and due to said opacities,

 ### Quotes